http://www.fpnotebook.com/

 - Step 2

-- Add Bisacodyl to Step 1 regimen
+- Add Bisacodyl (10 mg orally up to twice daily) to Step 1 regimen

 - Step 3

-- Add Polyethylene glycol (e.g. Miralax)
+- Add Polyethylene Glycol (e.g. Miralax)

-- Evacuation Protocol
+- Evacuation Protocol 1 (as above)

-- Management: Special Circumstances
+XIII.
+Management: Special Circumstances

 - See Narcotic Related Constipation